MysticHeroes/pg-kopf/README.md

 <ins>Basic Infrastructure:</ins>

-- ServiceAccount, ClusterRole and ClusterRoleBinding are created and mapped to allow the container service account permissions to oversee ingresses for the defined CustomResourceDefinition (CRD) _pgDatabase_.
+- ServiceAccount, ClusterRole and ClusterRoleBinding are created and mapped to allow the container service account permissions to oversee ingresses for the defined CustomResourceDefinition (CRD) _pgDatabase_

-- A Deployment is used for the application to provide automatic crash handling for our container in the event of pod failure.
+- A Deployment is used for the application to provide automatic crash handling for our container in the event of pod failure

-- The Service and Endpoint allow connectivity to the local Postgres instance hosted outside the Kubernetes cluster.
+- The Service and Endpoint allow connectivity to the local Postgres instance hosted outside the Kubernetes cluster

 <ins>Kopf Controller:</ins>